 2. Snake Plant (Sansevieria / Dracaena trifasciata)

-A snake plant will survive in a corner that gets almost no natural light, though she’ll grow faster with a bit more.
-Her upright leaves add structure without taking up floor space.
-Water her when the soil is completely dry, every 2-4 weeks depending on season.
-She’s hard to overwater only if you respect that “completely dry” part.
+A snake plant will tolerate a dim corner if there is still daytime ambient light, though it will grow faster with a bit more.
+Its upright leaves add structure without taking up floor space.
+Water when the soil is completely dry, every 2-4 weeks depending on season.
+It is hard to overwater only if you respect that “completely dry” part.
+For the full routine, see our snake plant care guide.

 3. Pothos (Epipremnum aureum)